Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
-If a trait has an interface that returns `Future`, then `ExecutionContext` must be provided to our wrappers to be able to call `map`, `flatMap`, and other methods.
+If a trait has methods that return `Future`, then an `ExecutionContext` must be provided.
+Otherwise, we won't be able to call `map`, `flatMap`, and other methods of `Future` in the logic of our wrappers.
-Many developers create global single thread execution context to keep things simple, but let's pretend I didn't say that.
+The most common workaround for this I have seen is to create a global single thread execution context.
+But what if it's not an option?
+Then we have to provide `ExecutionContext` through the `override def` mechanism.

 {{< highlight scala >}}
 trait LoggedItemDaoWrapper extends ItemDao with StrictLogging {